Arteiii/uptimeMon/README.md

 **Note**: Docker Compose is required to run this project.
 If you don't have Docker Compose installed, you can download it [here](https://docs.docker.com/compose/install/).

+Before beginning, ensure to configure the address of the API endpoint (the backend application) within the Nextjs config of the frontend (``/frontend/next.config.js``).
+Set the environment variable ``API_URL`` to match your backend URL.

 Run Docker Compose

 ```bash